 The Federal Reserve orders the paper money from the Treasury Department and the Treasury Department delivers that cash to one of the 12 regional banks.
 The Federal Reserve does not pay for the money!
 It does physically pay for the coins, but not the paper money.
 Look at your paper money; on the front it says it is a ‘FEDERAL RESERVE NOTE’ not a U.S. note, a Federal Reserve Note.
 Thus the paper money is the Federal Reserve’s proprietary paper that is printed by the U.S. Treasury.
 In effect the U.S. Government is the printing press for the Federal Reserve.

 At the beginning of this section, I said the Federal Reserve puts money into the economy by buying Bonds and Treasury Notes (in the aggregate referred to as Securities).
 On January 30, 2014, the Federal Reserve held $2.25 Trillion of U.S. Treasury Securities and another $1.5 Trillion of Mortgage Backed Securities (guaranteed by the U.S. Government via Fannie Mae, Freddie Mac, Ginnie Mae).
-So of the $16 Trillion National Debt, the Federal Reserve holds $2.25 Trillion.
+Of the $16 Trillion National Debt, the Federal Reserve holds $2.25 Trillion.

 Now you know how the money gets into the system, yep, almost pure magic.